zealot2002/mybatis_generator/README.md

 # mybatis_generator
-The plug for auto generating code for mybatis
+The plugin for auto generating code for mybatis

 - install mybatis generator plug for Eclipse
 - edit a generatorConfig.xml file